Plan, Verify and Fill: A Structured Parallel Decoding Approach for Diffusion Language Models: Preliminary

 \section{Preliminary}

-Departing from the left-to-right decoding of AR models, DLMs \cite{austin2021structured, lou2023discrete, ou2024your} recast generation as an iterative refinement task.
-This framework adapts diffusion principles to the discrete domain via two governing dynamics: a forward process that systematically corrupts the sequence by masking tokens, and a parameterized reverse process trained to recover the original text from the corrupted state.
+Departing from the left-to-right decoding of AR models, DLMs \cite{austin2021structured, lou2023discrete, ou2024your} formulate generation as iterative denoising.
+They define a forward corruption process that gradually masks a clean sequence, and learn a reverse process that reconstructs text from partially masked states.